RKKon/BudgetApp/README.md

 Simple BudgetApp
 My personal app - Budget App.
-Using onlu js, sass(css) and html.
+Using only js, sass(css) and html.